Community Unites to Save Hillingdon's RAGC: An Outcry from the Heart

 With the cabinet’s refusal to engage, the absence of key decision-makers, and the blatant disregard for heartfelt community testimonies, many residents are calling for a vote of no confidence.

-A petition to save the RAGC has already gathered thousands of signatures, and campaigners are planning further action in the days ahead.
+A petition to save the RAGC has already gathered thousands of signatures, and campaigners are planning further actions in the days ahead.
+This collective outrage signifies that residents will not sit idly by while their community is hollowed out.

 A Garden Worth Fighting For